Jose Altuve Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.
+- The pitching staff for the Twins has a collective 9.9 K/9 to lead MLB.

-- The Twins have a 3.43 team ERA that ranks second across all MLB pitching staffs.
+- The Twins' 3.46 team ERA ranks second across all MLB pitching staffs.

-- Twins pitchers combine to allow 51 home runs (0.9 per game), the third-fewest in baseball.
+- Twins pitchers combine to surrender 53 home runs (one per game), the sixth-fewest in the league.

-- The right-hander's most recent appearance came on Wednesday against the San Francisco Giants, when he threw five innings, surrendering one earned run while allowing six hits.
+- The right-hander last pitched on Saturday against the Toronto Blue Jays, when he threw six innings, allowing three earned runs while giving up seven hits.

+- The 25-year-old has an ERA of 4.24, with 9 strikeouts per nine innings, in six games this season.
+Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.